 The interface is clear, but pretty basic and you only have one narrator, so if you don’t like his voice, it could put you off.

 The free version of the app provides a great mindfulness foundation course and offers several additional tools that I was surprised were available without having to subscribe.

 All in all, there is probably enough content in the free version to get you well on the path to calmness, but the subscription package is a bargain compared with most other similar apps.

 Current subscription prices:

 $29.99 per year

-Based on the premise that happiness is something you can choose, a skill you can control and a habit you can learn, Happify trains you to be happier through science-back games and activities.
+Based on the premise that happiness is something you can choose, a skill you can control and a habit you can learn, Happify trains you to be happier through science-backed games and activities.

 The structure of Happify is based around more than 50 different “tracks”, which are essentially goals, like “Conquer Your Negative Thoughts”, “Cope Better With Stress”, “Beat Burnout & Build Resilience”.
 Each track has a series of activities and challenges that you need to complete to earn a medal.

 The free version only lets you do a few activities across the tracks, so you will need to subscribe to unlock Happify Plus if you want access to everything and get the full benefit.

 In addition to the activities, there is also a feature called Happify Daily, which is usually and inspiring, uplifting, funny or thought-provoking video.